Security Model

 Practical checklist

-- Keep Agent Arbiter config outside agent-writable workspaces.
+- Keep Arbiter config outside agent-writable workspaces.

 - Store service credentials only in operator-owned config or env files.